CodedMasonry/for-sale-report/README.md

   `go build .`
 - Move the built binary to /bin
   `/bin/for-sale-report`
-- Move .service and .timer files `/etc/systemd/system/`
+- Move .service and .timer files to `/etc/systemd/system/`
 - Run the following commands to start it
   ```